South Downtown, Warsaw: German occupation

-In the southeastern portion of the South Downtown, was established the Police District, with Ujazdów Avenue, Nowowiejska Street, Klonowa Street, and the Flory Street forming its boundaries.
-The main route of the district was Szucha Avenue, which was renamed to Police Street (German: Strasse der Polizei).
-The district was designated only for German population, with other ethnicities being banned from entering it.
-The Government District located in the area of the Piłsudski Square in North Downtown, which housed government buildings had same restrictions.
-Since April 1942, both areas have been connected via tram line no. 0, that was also designated only for German passengers.

-The Police District was originally planned to be part of the bigger German District, which would be limited only for the German population.
+The Police District was established in the southeastern portion of the neighbourhood, with Ujazdów Avenue, Nowowiejska Street, Klonowa Street, and the Flory Street forming its boundaries.
+Szuch Avenue became its main road, and was renamed to Police Street.
+The district designated only for the German population, with other ethnicities being banned from entering it.
+The Government District was also established to the north with the same restrictions, being located in the area of Piłsudski Square in North Downtown.
+Since April 1942, both areas were connected via a tram line no. 0, which was also designated only for German passengers.
+The Police District was originally planned to be part of a larger German District, which would be limited only for the German population.
 It was envisioned to occupy most of South Downtown and a large portion of Mokotów.
-The plan was never realised, as, there were not enough people interested in settling in the area.
+The plan was never executed, due to logistical issues with evicting people who already inhabited the area.
+Additionally, the German population lacked interest in the project, fearing that concentrating in one area would make it a target of Allied bombings.

-The entrance to the Police District at the Litewska Street, near the Marszałkowska Street, circa 1943.
+The entrance to the Police District at the intersection of Litewska and Marszałkowska Street, circa 1943.

-The area had been transformed to house offices of the occupant law enforcement structures and apartments for their employees.
-The most important of them was the building of the former Ministry of Religious Affairs and Public Education located at the 25 Szucha Avenue, which was refitted into the Commander-in-Chief of Security Police Office of the Warsaw District building, which housed the headquarters of the Security Police and Gestapo (Secret State Police).
+The area of the Police District was transformed to house offices of the occupant law enforcement structures and apartments for their employees.
+The most important of them was the building of the former Ministry of Religious Affairs and Public Education located at the 25 Szuch Avenue, which was refitted into the headquarters of the Commander-in-Chief of Security Police Office of the Warsaw District, which housed the structures of the Security Police and Gestapo (Secret State Police).
 It employed around 300 people, with their offices being located at the second and third floors.
-At the first floor and in the basement were located holding cells and interrogation rooms, where were held people suspected to be connected to the Polish resistance movement.
-Prisoners were brutally tortured force the confessions, causing many of them to die.
+The holding cells and interrogation rooms were located at the first floor and in the basement.
+They held people suspected to be connected with the Polish resistance movement.
+Prisoners were brutally tortured to force the confessions, causing many of them to die.
 Around 100 people were interrogated there every day.

-Other notable buildings in the area were:
+Other notable buildings in the area included: